The Scamp Story

 “Without continual growth and progress, such words as improvement, achievement, and success have no meaning.”
 The Scamp 13′ trailer was the first and only trailer produced in the early years.
 In 1975, five hundred trailers were built, followed by six hundred in 1976, then jumping to well over seven hundred in 1977.

 In July of 1971 Duane Eveland was involved in remodeling damaged mobile homes.
-A factory representative from Bolar American stopped by and watched.
-Eventually, the Bolar salesman asked if he would like to manufacture trailers for Bolar.
-The Bolar trailer was designed in Canada and Bolar American was a company attempting to develop the US market.
-Duane was interested and together with his brother Gerald Eveland and sister Gladys Coffland negotiated a contract with Bolar in which Eveland’s Inc. would manufacture trailers and Bolar would market them.
-Bolar had their own problems and went out of business late in 1972.
+A factory representative from Boler American stopped by and watched.
+Eventually, the Boler salesman asked if he would like to manufacture trailers for Boler.
+The Boler trailer was designed in Canada and Boler American was a company attempting to develop the US market.
+Duane was interested and together with his brother Gerald Eveland and sister Gladys Coffland negotiated a contract with Boler in which Eveland’s Inc. would manufacture trailers and Boler would market them.
+Boler had their own problems and went out of business late in 1972.
 This left Eveland’s Inc. with molds but no marketing company.
 Duane, Gerald, and Gladys discussed things, came up with the name Scamp, and began building and marketing their own trailer.

 The first years were hard.
 The old Ford garage in town was being rented for production space (for the unbelievable sum of $25 per month).
 The building wasn’t too good.
 After heavy rain, pieces of the ceiling would be lying on the floor.
 But by the end of 1972 about 130 trailers had been produced.
 More space was needed so the vacant grocery and café at the other end of the street became additional manufacturing space.